9 Tips For a Fabulous Flower Garden When Transitioning to Fall

 apricot strawflowers growing in the white picket fence garden overlooking the greenhouse

-This year, my cutting beds are still full of:
+This year my cutting beds are full of:

 Transition garden to fall with ornamental cabbage and mums

-When the garden beds start looking a little tired, I turn to flowerpots and containers to add instant color.
+When the beds start looking tired, I turn to pots and containers for instant color.
+It’s the fastest fix I know.

 fall flowers and plants in window box planter